Navier–Stokes existence and smoothness

 Flow visualization of a turbulent jet, made by laser-induced fluorescence.
 The jet exhibits a wide range of length scales, an important characteristic of turbulent flows.

-The Navier–Stokes existence and smoothness problem concerns the mathematical properties of solutions to the Navier–Stokes equations, a system of partial differential equations that describe the motion of a fluid in space.
-Solutions to the Navier–Stokes equations are used in many practical applications.
-However, theoretical understanding of the solutions to these equations is incomplete.
+The question of whether the Navier–Stokes equations always have smooth solutions in three-dimensional Euclidean space, given some initial conditions and possibly an external force, has been a longstanding unsolved problem in mathematics since the early 20th century.
+The equations are a system of partial differential equations that describe the motion of a fluid in space.
+Although computational solutions to the Navier–Stokes equations are used in a large number of practical applications, there is no complete analytical understanding of the solutions.
 In particular, solutions of the Navier–Stokes equations often include turbulence, which remains one of the greatest unsolved problems in physics, despite its immense importance in science and engineering.